Global regularity and large time behavior for some inviscid Oldroyd-B models in $\mathbb{R}^2$: Large time behavior for the noncorotation inviscid Oldroyd-B model

 Applying Gronwall's inequality to \eqref{4ineq8}, we get

 which implies that

 We thus complete the proof of Theorem \ref{th2}. $\Box$

-\textbf{Acknowledgments} This work was partially supported by the National Natural Science Foundation of China (No.12171493 and No.11671407), the Macao Science and Technology Development Fund (No. 0091/2018/A3), and Guangdong Province of China Special Support Program (No. 8-2015), and the key project of the Natural Science Foundation of Guangdong province (No. 2016A030311004).
+\textbf{Acknowledgments} This work was partially supported by the National Natural Science Foundation of China (No.12171493), the Macao Science and Technology Development Fund (No. 0091/2018/A3), and Guangdong Province of China Special Support Program (No. 8-2015).

 \phantomsection